-Pentagon sees potential difficulty in prosecuting nude photos
+Senator rips top Marine over nude photo scandal

 Officials said it could still be possible to take non-criminal disciplinary action against some who were participating in posting photos to the websites and making derogatory online comments if they can be found.

-Officials said the entire episode has raised questions about whether the Uniform Code of Military Justice is sufficient to deal with cyber issues.
+Officials said the entire episode has raised questions about whether the Uniform Code of Military Justice is sufficient to deal with cyber issues, a point that was echoed on several occasions during Tuesday's hearing.

-Both the Marine Corps and the Navy plan to tell Congress that much of their focus has been on identifying issues in military culture to determine why this happened and whether new service members understand that such cyber behavior is not acceptable.

-The US Marine Corps commandant, Gen. Robert Neller, said last week that a task force would examine the "subculture" that led to the posting of nude photos of female service members on various websites.
+Neller said last week that a task force would examine the "subculture" that led to the posting of nude photos of female service members on various websites.

 "They're going to look at what's going on, while developing plans for corrective actions and recommendations to policies, procedures, education and training of Marines that will prevent this in the future and the culture -- I'd say subculture -- that may have given rise to this," he said.